JupiterOne/integration-template/docs/jupiterone.md

 - JupiterOne periodically fetches services, teams, and users from {{provider}}
   to update the graph.
-- Write JupiterOne queries to review and monitor updates to the graph.
+- Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
-- Configure alerts to take action when JupiterOne graph changes.
+- Configure alerts to take action when JupiterOne graph changes, or leverage existing alerts.

 ## Requirements